discord-jda/JDA/README.md

 may instruct to delete these entities randomly for cache synchronization with the API.

 **It is not recommended to store _any_ of these entities for a longer period of time!**
+Instead of keeping (e.g.) a `User` instance in some field an ID should be used.
+With the ID of a user you can use `getUserById(id)` to get and keep the user reference in a local variable. (see below)

 ### Fake Entities